rgwood/ScriptCompiler/README.md

 ## To-do

 - [ ] Windows: automatically add compiled dir to path: `Environment.SetEnvironmentVariable("Path", newPath, EnvironmentVariableTarget.User);`
-- [ ] Windows: get it running as a Windows Service
+- [ ] Windows: get installation as service working
 - [ ] add screenshots/examples to readme
 - [ ] Use a CLI framework.
 System.CommandLine?
 Cocona?
+CliFx?
 - [ ] Try trimming ScriptCompiler
 - [ ] Try developing entirely on a Multipass instance
+- [ ] Add Serilog
+- [ ] Log to file so we have better visibility when running as a Windows Service
+- [x] Windows: get it running as a Windows Service
 - [x] Add test project
 - [x] better extraction of embedded resources. enumerate all embedded resources
 - [x] systemd: set working directory = executable directory